leolin2351/sep10-freedom-project/prep/presentation.md

 ## Conclusion
-* ONe takeaway i will exprience from this is how to manage stress with this plan because i always get scared when presenting so i will try to be confident and not be scared so i can get some feedback and improvemnt before the real presentation.
+* ONe takeaway i will exprience from this is how to manage stress with this plan because i always get scared when presenting so i will try to be confident and not be scared so i can get some feedback and improvemnt before the real presentation
+* Another takeaway is dont be scared they wouldnt bite because i always think my classmate woild laugh at me if i mess up but i got to face being laugh at.
+* Third takeaway is be myself because i always try to become someone else who present earlier than me because they would beocm my inspration when presenting but i need to be myself.

 <!-- EXAMPLE